damurdock/SIDR/README.rst

 to something else.
 This classification can be used to filter the data for later assembly.

-Note: SIDR is beta software.
+Note: SIDR is alpha software.
 Features are currently incomplete and subject to major change.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installation